Getting well-oiled: booze in the age of the robo-barman

 "There will be situations where using these robots will increase the quality of service, in a busy, noisy environment, for example," agrees Pamela Rutledge, an expert in media psychology.

-But she adds that being recognised and acknowledged by the staff, especially at the local neighbourhood bar, "creates a kind of social connection, it makes you feel like you belong."
+But she adds that being recognized and acknowledged by the staff, especially at the local neighborhood bar, "creates a kind of social connection, it makes you feel like you belong."

 AFP